ochlupin/react-updating-state-nyc-web-100818/README.md

 }
 ```

-One super important thing to note is that it only merges things on the first
+**One super important thing to note is that it only merges things on the first
-level.
+level**.
 Let's say we're working on a component that lets a user fill in an
 address, and the component's state is structured like this:

 ```js